About HOMER SYKES

 Homer Sykes.
 Luminous Lint, for Connoisseurs of Fine Photography http://www.luminous-lint.com/app/photographer/Homer__Sykes/A/

-As an award-winning photographer I have never been busier, managing my extensive archive, working on personal projects, and shooting new material.
+As an award-winning photographer I have never been busier, managing my extensive archive of over twenty thousand content rich images, working on personal projects, and shooting new material.

 Many private collectors and national collections own my work.
 For ten years I was a Visiting Lecturer at the London College of Communication (University of the Arts London) taking group and one-to-one tutorials with both MA and BA students studying Photojournalism and Documentary photography.